Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 ~~~

 <p>
-    The scenario is quite generic, but we can all understand what the application is
-    supposed to do.
+    The scenario is quite generic, but you should what the application is supposed to do.
 </p>

 <p>